Types of cookies we use

 If you have any questions about the use of your personal information, the Information Commissioner is the independent regulator for both Data Protection and Freedom of Information.

-It is vitally important that no one displaying symptoms of Covid attends school or nursery.
+It is vitally important that no one displaying symptoms of Covid attends school

 If your child or anyone in your household is showing the symptoms of Covid, all members of the household need to isolate immediately and the person with symptoms should have a Covid test.

-The symptoms of Covid are:
+The symptoms of Covid are:-

 A high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature);